The Sucker Punch of White-Collar Crime: Is it Victimless?

 Two words: Bernie Madoff.
 Madoff, a former stockbroker, businessman, investment advisor and President of the board of directors for the NASDAQ stock exchange pulled off the largest financial fraud in American history.
 A Ponzi scheme works by paying returns to investors from their own money, or money paid by new investors.
 Eventually the whole thing collapses, but one or more people get rich, and usually end up losing that money and spending the rest of their life in prison.
 Check out the website of the Madoff Recovery Initiative for the latest news on the recovery of Madoff’s theft of approximately $20 billion.

 All those women who were inspired to make their own floral centerpieces were shocked to find out that everything Martha Stewart was doing wasn’t “a good thing”.
 The doyen of homemaking was an amateur compared to the big players, and many people think that the Justice Department made an example of her.
 Martha was tipped off by an assistant of her broker, Peter Bacanovic that shares in ImClone were going to tank.
 She sold her shares the day before the bottom fell out.
-Martha wasn’t charged with insider trading, but she received five months in prison, plus five months of home confinement for lying about the stock sale to federal investigators.
+Martha wasn’t charged with insider how much is viagra trading, but she received five months in prison, plus five months of home confinement for lying about the stock sale to federal investigators.

 Was this a victimless crime?
 Who got hurt, other than the people who could no longer watch Martha make a delicious carrot cake on her TV show?
 Other investors are hurt by the actions of an inside trader.
 It affects

 our economy, and destroys trust in the system.